 Bharti Airtel made an official announcement on Thursday.
-It stated that it had received permission from Unique Identification Authority of India (UIDAI) for eKYC verification.
+It stated that it had received permission from the Unique Identification Authority of India (UIDAI) for eKYC verification.
 India’s leading telecom operator can now resume Aadhaar based eKYC verification for its telecom customers.
 This verification has a deadline of January 10, 2018.
 However, UIDAI has still maintained the suspension order filed on Airtel Payments bank.
 UIDAI said they would review the matter after receiving a report from the Reserve Bank Of India and Bharti Airtel.
 The report is due on the 10th of January.

 However, Airtel can use the e-KYC services only for re-verification and issuance of SIM cards of the subscribers.
 It does not give consent of the Aadhaar holder to Airtel by use eKYC.
 They cannot use it for opening bank accounts, wallet, DTH or any of the telecom’s other services.